daanish-crypto/password-manager/DOWNLOAD for mac,linux and windows.md

 Enjoy!!

-## DISCLAIMER
+### DISCLAIMER

-Unlike the release, this guide allows you to use SecureVault on any OS.
+Unlike the releases for specific os, this guide allows you to use SecureVault on any OS.

-THE RELEASE ONLY WORKS WHEN YOU USE MACOS WITH CERTAIN DEV TOOLS AND UTILS.
+THE RELEASES ONLY HAVE VERSION FOR MACOS AND WINDOWS, THE MACOS ONE REQUIRES CERTAIN DEVTOOLS.